andrewhinh/admirer/README.md

 ## Notes
 - Built as the final project for the FSDL 2022 course and a submission for the ZenML Month of MLOps Competition.
-- Built using PostgreSQL, PyTorch, AWS Lambda, Locust, and ZenML among other tools.
+- Built using PyTorch, AWS Lambda, and ZenML among other tools.

 ## Credit
 - Facebook for their [image segmentation model](https://huggingface.co/facebook/detr-resnet-50-panoptic).